-Intimate relationship is a process of linking ourselves with other people.
+An intimate relationship is a process of linking ourselves with other people.
 It is some sort of connection that binds us with someone we love.

 Failure to adhere cohesiveness on both parties creates conflict.
 When there is conflict, we tend to interpret things in a conventional and automatic manner.
-We then begin to attribute the consequence of action to something.
+We then begin to attribute the consequence of an action to something.

 For example, if the relationship did not work, people put the blame on their partner.
 They think that their husband or wife is not the right person to live with for their entire life.

 But the truth is they’ve missed the whole picture.
 They don’t really understand who they are.

 If we don’t truly understand who we are, we will find it difficult to relate ourselves to others.
 We will most likely fail to connect ourselves with someone we love.

 Because a relationship is about interaction.
 How can we effectively interact if we don’t know the real image of ourselves?

 If we don’t know who we are, then most probably we have no idea where we’re heading.
 There will be no goals.
 Where will we bring the relationship that we have?

 Knowing oneself is pretty subjective.
 It is up to you how you will define yourself.